The Common Program of the People's Republic of China 1949-1954

 A Red Number indicates the subject was a major theme in the editorial.
 A Black Number indicates a minor theme in the editorial.
 Source: Oksenberg (1982).

-In 1949, Mao Zedong decides to join the SU camp and accepts the guiding role of the SU in the anti-imperialistic struggle.
-In this struggle, there is made a division between East Europe, under the guide of the SU and Asia under the guidance of the People's Republic of China.
-Both countries try to strengthen their influence in India.
+In 1949, Mao Zedong decided to join the SU camp and accepted the guiding role of the SU in the anti-imperialistic struggle.
+In this struggle, a division was made between East Europe, under the guide of the SU and Asia under the guidance of the People's Republic of China.
+Both countries tried to strengthen their influence in India.

 Horowitz (2015).
 No Page [↩] [Cite]